MateuszJanduraUszu/mjmem/docs/reference/pool_allocator/pool_allocator-ctor.md

 ## Remarks

 Since the allocator is stateful, it must be initialized first.
-During initialization, a sorted doubly-linked list of free blocks is created.
+During initialization, a sorted singly-linked list of free blocks is created.
 Initially, the list contains only one free block, which represents the entire memory block from the associated resource.

 ## Requirements